thoughtspot/thoughtspot.github.io/_disaster-recovery/set-up-DR-config.md

     ```

-## Configure the periodic backup policy
+## Configure the backup and star the mirror

 1. If you haven't already done so, SSH into the primary server.